 Ford, who joined in 1915, was the most notable member of the time.
 (In more recent years, legendary running back Jerome Bettis and singer Kid Rock have also joined.)
 Alec Ross, Donald Ross’s brother and U.S. Open winner in 1907, became the club’s head pro in 1918.

 The Club’s North Course was updated in preparation for its inaugural event in 2019.
-A par-72 stretching to 7,334 yards, the Tour’s oldest course was still torched by an okay but not great field.
+A par-72 stretching to 7,370 yards, the Tour’s oldest course was still torched by an okay but not great field.
 Nate Lashley, an alternate going in, led from start to finish to book a four-day score of 25-under par and win.
 While he beat the field by six strokes, plenty of others went low.
 The cutline of 5-under was the lowest since 2016.
 Three different holes yielded birdies over 40 percent of the time.
-Rumor has it that the rough will be a little higher this year, but shouldn’t present a significant challenge to the field.
+Last year featured another decent but not spectacular field, which Bryson DeChambeau bested with score of 23-under.

 The North Course’s front nine, lined with trees, is a little more challenging than the back nine.
 Any course will reward distance, but accuracy off the tee helps here as well.
 The opening hole, a 397-yard par-4, is original to the course, and tees off near the base of a bent oak that marked a Native American trail between Detroit and Saginaw.
 The fourth hole, one of two par-5s on the front nine and the course’s longest, extends to 635 yards.
 The green is still very reachable in two shots.

 On the back nine, the 14th, 15th and 16th holes came together last year to form ‘Area 313,’ where birdies can fly.
-Fans won’t be on hand this year to create a festive atmosphere, but the series of holes still provides some scoring opportunities.
+Fans will be on hand again this year to create a festive atmosphere for a series of holes that provides some scoring opportunities.
 The series starts with a 555-yard, risk-reward par-5, depending on how it’s approached.
 The 15th hole is a par-3 that plays longer than its 160 yards might suggest.
 The 16th hole, a 446-yard par-4, offers scoring opportunities for those who can navigate the green.